 This post may contain affiliate links.
 Read my disclosure policy.

-My name is Natalya and I run a food blog Momsdish.
 I love simple dishes that use minimal ingredients.
-During the holidays, I love baking but I hate making messes.
-This recipe for sugar cookies gives me the best of both worlds — perfect cookies and an easy clean-up.
+During the holidays, I love baking, but I don’t love the cleanup afterwards.
+This recipe for Christmas sugar cookies gives me the best of both worlds — perfect cookies and an easy clean-up.
+You also don’t have to chill the dough so you can cut and bake the cookies right away, saving you time.
 I’m so excited to share this recipe with you!

-Whether you are planning a cookie making party for the holidays or whipping up a batch for a friend’s birthday, you need a sugar cookie recipe that you can rely on.
-These cookies taste amazing, keep their shape and are perfect for eating plain or decorated with frosting and sprinkles.
+Whether you are planning a cookie-making party for your Christmas party or for the holiday cookie platter, you need a sugar cookie recipe that you can rely on.
+These cookies taste amazing, keep their shape, and are perfect for eating plain or decorating them with sugar cookie icing and sprinkles.
 Let’s get started!

 Sugar cookies may seem simple, but there are a lot of bad recipes out there!
 After much trial and error, I feel confident that I have mastered the art of the sugar cookie.
-Here are all the best tips and tricks I have gathered throughout the years:
+Here are all the best tips and tricks I have gathered throughout the years to get the best flavor and texture:

 Roll your dough out directly on a silicone baking mat or piece of parchment paper so you do not have to transfer your delicate shapes onto a baking sheet later.
 You can cut your shapes out right atop the mat and make your life a bit easier.